 Sedona Heritage Museum to Host Veterans Day Tribute

-All veterans of all U.S. service branches, active military, family and friends, and residents who want to show their appreciation to those who have served and are now serving are invited to be guests of the Museum at Sedona’s annual memorial and program of appreciation.
+All veterans of all U.S. service branches, active military, family, friends, and residents who want to show their appreciation to those who have served and are now serving are invited to be guests of the Museum at Sedona’s annual memorial and program of appreciation.

-The program will continue with dignitaries including Mayor Sandy Moriarty, Coconino County Supervisor Matt Ryan and Yavapai County Supervisor Randy Garrison.
-Sedona Boy Scout Troop 48 will perform flag presentation services.
-The Sedona Oak Creek DAR chapter will provide the parade of flags at the Museum entrance.
+The program will continue with dignitaries including Sedona Mayor Sandy Moriarty, County Supervisors and other invited guests.
+The Sedona Oak Creek DAR chapter will provide a parade of flags at the Museum entrance.

-Additionally, members from several organizations that provide services to veterans will be on hand to answer questions and distribute information, including the VFW with “Buddy” poppies, Vietnam Veterans of America (claims assistance, advocacy, basic health/clothing/transportation, etc.), Sedona Elks Lodge (an extensive list of veterans programs including honor trips, yoga and assisting homeless vets), Mental Health Coalition, MATForce (addiction and recovery programs), Habitat for Humanity’s “Veterans Build program, Verde Valley Humane Society (Pets for Patriots) and SedonaKind.
+Additionally, members from several organizations that provide services to veterans will be on hand to answer questions and distribute information, including the MATForce, VFW with “Buddy” poppies, Health First Foundation/Healthy Heros and Mental Health Coalition Verde Valley.

 Shuttle service will be provided from nearby parking lots.

 The day’s events are underwritten by the City of Sedona and the Sedona Heritage Museum.
 The program, refreshments and Museum admission will be free.